apiman/apiman.github.io/_blog-src/_posts/2015-05-08-authorization-redux.markdown

 ## Give me more details!

 OK, OK.
-If you're reading this you probably know the apiman basics - how to create Organizations and Services and whatnot.
+If you're reading this you probably know the apiman basics - how to create Organizations and APIs and whatnot.
 If not, I would recommend you check out the [User Guide](http://www.apiman.io/latest/user-guide.html) or the [Tutorials](http://www.apiman.io/latest/tutorials.html).

-Once you have a service that you want to configure, go ahead and add a new policy.
+Once you have an API that you want to configure, go ahead and add a new policy.
 Choose, for example, the *BASIC Authentication Policy* and configure it as seen in the following screenshot:

 ![Example BASIC Authentication configuration](/blog/images/2015-05-08/basic-auth-config.png)